-Smokeless Tobacco Leads to Higher Levels of Carcinogens than Cigarettes
+Smokeless Tobacco Leads to Higher Carcinogen Levels than Cigarettes

 So much for smokeless tobacco products being the “safe” answer to nicotine addiction.
 A new study published in the journal Cancer Epidemiology, Biomarkers & Prevention found that users of smokeless tobacco products have higher concentrations of nicotine in their systems as compared to those who smoke cigarettes.
 Additionally, the study that included almost 24,000 participants also found that smokeless tobacco users had higher levels of other compounds known to increase the risk of cancer, such as tobacco-specific nitrosamines, as compared to cigarette-smoking peers.